Madebybrown/meets/README.md

     - Here you choose your app name, and your region, and then you click "Create app" down on the left-hand side, this will take you to a new page.
     - On this page, you first click on the settings tab.
     - Here you scroll down until you see the button with "Reveal Config Vars" on it, click it!
-    - Write you environment variables here and press add.
+    - Write your environment variables here and press add.
     - Now scroll up to the top of the page and press the "Deploy" tab and then press GitHub.
     - Search for the repository you want to deploy.
     - Press connect.